maelfabien/maelfabien.github.io/_posts/2019-1-13-ColabDrive.md

 ![image](https://maelfabien.github.io/assets/images/gd_connect.jpg)

 Open the URL.
-You should now see a page asking for an access to the content of your Drive.
+You should now see a page asking for access to the content of your Drive.
 Allow access.

 ![image](https://maelfabien.github.io/assets/images/gd_allow.jpg)